Hell for Sure Lake

-Hell for Sure Lake is an alpine lake located in the John Muir Wilderness within the Sierra Nevada mountain range in California.
+Hell for Sure Lake is an alpine lake located in the John Muir Wilderness within the Sierra Nevada mountain range in California, United States.
 The lake is at an elevation of 10,768 feet, has a few small, rocky islands, and lies between Red Mountain to the north and Mount Hutton to the south.
-The Hell for Sure Trail and Hell for Sure Pass both are named after this lake with the region being known for its rough terrain.
+The Hell for Sure Trail and Hell for Sure Pass are named after this lake, with the region being known for its rough terrain.

 The rocks that surround Hell for Sure Lake and its nearby mountains are estimated to be over 100 million years old.

-Nearby Lakes
+Nearby lakes

-Within the Red Mountain basin there are a few lakes that are close to Hell for Sure Lake including Horseshoe Lake, Disappointment Lake, and Devil's Punchbowl.
+Within the Red Mountain basin are a few lakes that are close to Hell for Sure Lake, including Horseshoe Lake, Disappointment Lake, and Devil's Punchbowl.